tbranyen/backbone.routemanager/README.md

 });
 ```

-### Automatic params => arguments mapping ###
+### Params => arguments mapping ###

-What is really sweet about these filter functions are that their arguments are
-automatically mapped to the params object based on the name.
+Your filter functions may need to be callable from outside of the RouteManager
+filter environment.
+Therefore no automatic mapping is possible, but there is a
+very simple boolean logic assignment that you can make that ensures your
+functions are correctly callable.

 ``` javascript
 Backbone.Router.extend({